The Best Wineries in South Australia to Swill & Sip Away the Afternoon

 273 Neldner Road, Marananga

 Traditions run deep in the family-owned St Hugo Winery.
 Hailing back to the 1840s, St Hugo has curated a winery experience that shines a spotlight on their collection of Shiraz and Cabernet Sauvignon.
-Guided tastings and one-hour behind the scenes guided tour will whet your appetite for the ultimate foodie experience, St Hugo Restaurant, who expertly pair their seasonal tasting menu with their wines.
-Our advice, book the Chef’s Table and watch the chefs at work, interacting with them as they discuss ingredients and techniques.
+Guided tastings and one-hour behind the scenes guided tours will whet your appetite for the ultimate foodie experience at St Hugo Restaurant, who expertly pair their seasonal tasting menu with their wines.
+Our advice?
+Book the Chef’s Table to watch the chefs at work, interacting with them as they discuss ingredients and techniques.

 2141 Barossa Valley Way, Rowland Flat

-Long before their Rubik Cube building, d’Arenberg was a standout in South Australia’s wine-making scene.
+Long before their Rubik Cube building, d’Arenberg was a standout in South Australia’s wine-making scene and has stood the test of time as one of South Australia’s best wineries.
 One of the most awarded wineries in the region, this four-generation strong vineyard is a short 45-minute drive south of Adelaide.
 Set in the McLaren Vale wine region, there is so much going on, from the cellar door (bookings are a must) to d’Arry’s Verandah Restaurant to d’Arenberg Cube, which houses a restaurant, an Alternate Realities Museum and art installations.
 If you really want to get hands-on, The Blending Bench experience is where you can play winemaker for the day.

 Osborn Road, McLaren Vale